sijiasiga/Capstone_KG_VoiceAgents/VoiceAgents/prototype_demo/README.md

 * Use **Python 3.10** for consistent library compatibility.
 * Always launch Streamlit from the project root to preserve relative imports.
 * LLM routing uses GPT-4o-mini; when the API key is absent, a rule-based router ensures deterministic behavior.
-* You can safely extend this demo with additional agents (e.g., billing or nutrition) by registering new intent handlers inside the orchestration layer.
+* You can safely extend this demo.
 ---

 **Author:** CMU Capstone Team